“The child is not a vase which we fill, but a spring which we allow to gush freely” ~ Maria Montessori

 Order: the child’s foundation for making sense out of the environment

 Language: learning accents and grammar at an age when it comes naturally

 Small objects: understanding the finer workings of the little things that make up the world

 Social behavior: promoting social grace and interaction for a happy, confident future

-The Montessori approach at Little Birds is designed to respect each child’s progress through these sensitive periods.
+The Montessori approach at VIK Montessori Nursery is designed to respect each child’s progress through these sensitive periods.
 Driven by the child’s self-motivation, the process of learning becomes both joyful and natural.